openhab/openhab-addons/addons/binding/org.openhab.binding.miele/README.md

 ## Channels

-Until the Miele protocol is fully documented the definition of the channels in use can be found at https://github.com/openhab/openhab2-addons/tree/master/addons/binding
+The definition of the channels in use can best be checked in the [source repository](https://github.com/openhab/openhab2-addons/tree/master/addons/binding/org.openhab.binding.miele/ESH-INF/thing).

 ## Full Example